angelaiurlo/Excel-Data-Analysis-Portfolio/README.md

 # Excel-Data-Analysis-Portfolio
-This repository contains my data analysis projects where I have performed Data analysis tasks such as Data preprocessing, Data Cleaning, and Data Visualization.
+This repository showcases a collection of Excel portfolio projects undertaken during my exploration of advanced Excel functionalities.
+These projects served as invaluable learning tools, allowing me to solidify my understanding of the software's capabilities and push its boundaries.

+## Project -